PseudoDevs/IamGhost/FATAL2.md

-Last updated: 2024-04-02 17:51:18
+Last updated: 2024-04-02 17:51:51
-Random Quote: Be slow of tongue and quick of eye. - Miguel de Cervantes
+Random Quote: Autumn is a second spring when every leaf is a flower. - Albert Camus